 As a charity that focuses on the health and well-being of our communities, we strive towards leadership in environmental sustainability and community resilience to support these neighbours, especially those most vulnerable and marginalized.
-We are proud to have been selected as one of Canada's Greenest Employers for ten consecutive years and one of Greater Toronto's Top Employers for the last 12 consecutive years.
-We believe it is important to share information regarding our sustainability journey and have therefore decided to publish an annual Sustainability Report - last year being our first.
+We are proud to have been selected as one of Canada's Greenest Employers for eleven consecutive years and one of Greater Toronto's Top Employers for the last 13 consecutive years.
+We believe it is important to share information regarding our sustainability journey, hence our decision to continue publishing an annual Sustainability Report.
 It supports our efforts to be accountable and transparent for our sustainability actions.
 It provides the opportunity to record and report on our actions as we continue along the path towards recurring and comparable measuring, monitoring, and reporting on progress towards our sustainability and resiliency goals.
 We are continuing to work towards leadership as an environmentally conscious charitable organization through our adoption of a GRI-compliant framework for our sustainability reporting.